 How to play the Square Cut Shot in Cricket Perfectly?

-India vs Pakistan in the 2003 ICC World Cup, the two giants of the cricketing world go head to head in one of the biggest competitions of the sport.
+How to play the Square Cut Shot in Cricket Perfectly?: India vs Pakistan in the 2003 ICC World Cup, the two giants of the cricketing world go head to head in one of the biggest competitions of the sport.
 India were tasked to chase down a challenging total of 273 against Pakistan’s fearsome bowling attack.
 But, this studded bowling lineup was going to go against one of the greatest players to ever grace the sport, the God of Cricket himself.
 Shoaib Akhtar, one of the most feared bowlers then, ran upto the crease to bowl against Sachin Tendulkar, who had carried the Indian batting lineup throughout the tournament, and what happened next changed this rivalry forever.

 Shoaib Akhtar bowled at upwards of 150 kmph and went short and wide, away from the off stump.
 Sachin just opened the face of his bat and hit the ball over the top of point and smashed it for a 6.